Media contact: Hopkins Forest Manager Drew Jones at 413-597-4353 or [email protected]

-The wildflower and botany walk is free and open to the public.
-It will begin at the Rosenburg Center, near the entrance to Hopkins Forest, and continue along some forested trails.
-Good footwear and outdoor gear are recommended.
-Hopkins Forest, owned and operated by Williams College, is located near the junction of Bulkley Street and Northwest Hill Road in Williamstown.
+The event is free to the public and appropriate for people of all ages; it will be held regardless of the weather.
+Hopkins Forest, owned and operated by Williams College, is located at the junction of Bulkley Street and Northwest Hill Road in Williamstown.

 For building locations on the Williams campus, please consult the map outside the driveway entrance to the Security Office located in Hopkins Hall on Main Street (Rte.
 2), next to the Thompson Memorial Chapel, or call the Office of Communications 413-597-4277.
 The map can also be found on the web at www.williams.edu/map